ava-labs/avalanche-starter-kit/src/7-native-to-native-interchain-token-transfer/_INSTRUCTIONS.md

 So the course of action in this section would be:

-- Call the `addCollateral` method on Home Bridge contract and send 700 tokens to the remote bridge contract
+- Call the `addCollateral` method on Home Transferer contract and send 700 tokens to the remote token contract
 - Send 1000 tokens to your address on the Subnet and check your new balance

 ### Add Collateral

-Since we had an `initialReserveImbalance` of 700 ASH tokens on mysubnet, we'll send 700 tokens from our side via the bridge contract.
+Since we had an `initialReserveImbalance` of 700 ASH tokens on mysubnet, we'll send 700 tokens from our side via the transferer contract.
 (All values are mentioned in wei)

 ```bash
 cast send --rpc-url local-c --private-key $PK $NATIVE_HOME_TRANSFERER_C_CHAIN "addCollateral(bytes32, address)" $SUBNET_BLOCKCHAIN_ID_HEX $NATIVE_TOKEN_REMOTE_SUBNET --value 700000000000000000000